nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 Conceptual Design Document: [here](https://github.com/nathan-gardner/CapstoneRepo/blob/main/Reports/Team2_ConceptualDesignandPlanningFinal.pdf)

-Number of motors that need to be driven and sensors that need to be read by the main controller and what purpose they serve are listed below
+Number of motors that need to be driven and sensors that need to be read by the main controller and what purpose they serve are listed below.

 ### Two Low-level Mega Controllers (Locomotion, Fireworks, Feeding, Consumption and Sorting, Storage)

-A design with two Arduino Mega 2560 Rev3 microcontrollers were selected in order to create a modular design and to all for parallelization of the design amongst the team members.
-This design also allows up to come in well above the general IO requirement for each controller, which is covered in great detail below.
+A design with two Arduino Mega 2560 Rev3 microcontrollers was selected in order to create a modular design and to allow for parallelization of the design amongst team members.
+This design also allows the design to come in well above the general IO requirement for each controller, which is covered in great detail below.

 Feeding subsystem - one motor that needs to be driven by the main microcontroller